bkotara/solana-startup/README.md

 #### Validator Install

-Be sure to copy your validator identity and vote-account keypairs to your faiilover node.
+Be sure to copy your validator identity and vote-account keypairs to your failover node.
 Reminder: your authorized withdrawer keypair should never be on your validator node - there is no need and it only adds security concerns.

 Also, at this point we can begin integrating the failover requirements, one of which is having a junk identity on both your primay and failover node.
 [Here](https://pumpkins-pool.gitbook.io/pumpkins-pool#generating-junk-identities) are the docs for this.
 Note that each node should have its own junk identity.